In Venezuela, labour relationships and employment contracts are governed by the following regulations.

 Companies entering Venezuela must make a decision whether to use their own resources for a Do-It-Yourself (DIY) approach, or to use a Global Employment Organization to handle payroll and employment responsibilities.
 A GEO or Venezuela Employer of Record solution makes it faster, easier and cheaper to deploy staff if they don’t have a Venezuelan entity established that can run payroll.

-A DIY approach will typically take 6-9 months until there is a properly incorporated WFOE ready to run payroll and cost up to 6 figures if registered capital is required.
-Shield GEO can deploy foreign staff in 4-6 weeks and local staff in 48 hours.
+A DIY approach can typically take 6-9 months until there is a properly incorporated office ready to run payroll and can cost up to 6 figures if registered capital is required.
+Shield GEO can deploy foreign workers in 4-6 weeks and local staff in 48 hours.
 Additionally Shield GEO is responsible for all compliance issues related to the employment.

 |Management Fee for Employer of Record Services / Monthly Payroll Costs||

 Please contact us for a quote